10-kp/Loan_Lending/README.md

 [![scikit-learn](https://img.shields.io/badge/-scikit--learn-F7931E?logo=scikit-learn&logoColor=white)](https://scikit-learn.org/stable/)
 [![Kaggle](https://img.shields.io/badge/-Kaggle-blue?logo=kaggle)](https://www.kaggle.com/)

-Welcome to the Loan Status Prediction app using Streamlit!
 This application leverages deep learning to predict the loan status of applicants, categorizing them as either "Fully Paid" or "Charged Off."

 Fully Paid: The applicant has successfully repaid the loan amount, along with the interest, within the stipulated time frame.
 Charged Off: The applicant has failed to make timely installment payments for an extended period, resulting in loan default.